 Somehow this tradition has become a part of our family culture.
 All someone has to do is mention the word GAMES and family members immediately exchange mischievous looks.

 It is an absurd piece of fun that has followed us from adolescence.
-It is a tradition, built on shared memories, that binds us as a family and connects us with each other.
-While this practice might horrify some, it is ours, and it is special.
+It is one of those family rituals, built on shared memories, that binds us as a family and connects us with each other.
+While this practice might horrify some, it is ours, and it makes our family unique.

-Those small rituals that create closeness, build memories, and foster a feeling of belonging.
+Those small family rituals that create closeness, build memories, and foster a feeling of belonging.

 Traditions can be as simple as